ErnestX/diffusion-point-cloud/README.md

 Wait a few seconds for it to load the model architecture

 #### 2. Use the testing web client
-Goto testingWebApp folder and open the main.html file.
+Go to testingWebApp folder and open the main.html file.
 Now you can click the button and send a batch of random latent code to the sever then receive a batch of generated point cloud.
+Click again to reroll.
+The random generation is done on the client side, and the sever generates the point clouds accordingly.

 ## Known Issues: